5 min read

 Max out traditional IRA with $7,500, then immediately backdoor to Roth IRA.
 Simple workaround for high earners over income limits ($153k single, $242k married).

-Pro tip: Watch the pro-rata rule – roll existing pre-tax IRA balances into your 401(k) first to avoid partial taxation.
+Pro tip: Watch the pro-rata rule – roll any existing pre-tax IRA balances into your 401(k) first to avoid partial taxation.

 The Tax Arbitrage Only High Earners Can Play